Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 Test 5: non-DrapedFlat surface placement behavior
 - Change CurrentLocationSurfacePlacement to any value other than DrapedFlat.
 - Close/Reopen the app.
 The current location symbol behaves as if `CurrentLocationSurfacePlacement` is Relative and is positioned using the `CurrentLocationZOffset` value.

+## Default Elevation Source Behavior
+- Start the DSA app with `DefaultElevationSource` pointing to a non-existent or invalid source.
+The app do not crash.
+- After adding a valid elevation source, and  unchecking 'Use GPS for current elevation display' in Settings, the app displays the elevation in the location text area.
+- The `DefaultElevationSource` in DsaAppConfig.json will be updated to use the selection made.
+- Update the `DefaultElevationSource` to a invalid path, location text area will either have 'Elevation Unavailable' or the last value that was set by the GPS feed.

 ## Settings
 ## App Configuration